ccoutant/gabi-stage/docsrc/elf/03-sheader.rst

     ``Elf32_Rel`` for the 32-bit class of object files or type ``Elf64_Rel`` for the 64-bit class of object files.
     An object file may have multiple relocation sections.
-    See :ref:`Relocation` for details.
+    See :numref:`Chapter {number}, {name} <Relocation>`, for details.

 ``SHT_SHLIB``
     This section type is reserved but has unspecified semantics.

 ``SHT_INIT_ARRAY``
-    This section contains an array of pointers to initialization functions, as described in :ref:`Initialization-and-Termination-Functions`.
+    This section contains an array of pointers to initialization functions, as described in
-    Each pointer in the array
+    :numref:`Section {number}, {name} <Initialization-and-Termination-Functions>`.
-    is taken as a parameterless procedure with a void return.
+    Each pointer in the array is taken as a parameterless procedure with a void return.

 ``SHT_FINI_ARRAY``
-    This section contains an array of pointers to termination functions, as described in :ref:`Initialization-and-Termination-Functions`.
+    This section contains an array of pointers to termination functions, as described in
-    Each pointer in the array
+    :numref:`Section {number}, {name} <Initialization-and-Termination-Functions>`.
-    is taken as a parameterless procedure with a void return.
+    Each pointer in the array is taken as a parameterless procedure with a void return.

 ``SHT_PREINIT_ARRAY``
     This section contains an array of pointers to functions that are invoked before all other initialization functions,
-    as described in :ref:`Initialization-and-Termination-Functions`.
+    as described in
-    Each pointer in the array
+    :numref:`Section {number}, {name} <Initialization-and-Termination-Functions>`.
-    is taken as a parameterless procedure with a void return.
+    Each pointer in the array is taken as a parameterless procedure with a void return.

 ``SHT_GROUP``
     This section defines a section group.
 A section group